telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 With **R2 2019** we introduced a new **SearchMode** property which allows you to control how items are matched when search is executed.
 It has the following two possible values:

 * **MatchAnyTerm**: Items match the search operation when they fulfill any of the search terms.
 For example, if `John Terry` is inputted in the search panel, items containing **any** of the terms "John" and "Terry" in any of their properties will be matched.
 This is the **default** value.

 * **MatchAllTerms**: Items match the search operation only when they fulfill all of the search terms.
 Continuing with the previous example, if `John Terry` is entered as the search text, only items which contain **both** terms ("John" and "Terry") in any of their properties will be matched.

+* **MatchExact**: Items match the search operation only when they exactly match the search text.

 ## Change the Label Text of the Search Panel